Tholi Prema (1998 film): Cast

+Production

+A. Karunakaran saw the photograph of Pawan Kalyan on the cover of a Telugu film magazine in Chennai and felt he would ideal for the lead role in his offbeat romantic film.
+After Karunakaran narrated the script to Kalyan, the latter introduced him to producer G. V. G. Raju, who previously produced Gokulamlo Seeta (1997) with him.

+A replica set of Taj Mahal was erected at Mahabalipuram for the song "Gagananiki Udayam".

 Soundtrack

 The soundtrack was composed by Deva.
-Four of the film's five songs are based on other songs without acknowledgement: "Yemaindo Yemo Ee Vela" is based on Ricky Martin's "Maria"; "Emi Sodhara" is based on "Pyaar ka Musafir" by Lucky Ali; "Romance Rhythms" is based on "Noonday Sun" by Deep Forest; and "Ee Manase Se Se" is based on "Alabalaba (Woman’a’Sexy)" by Dr. Alban.
-There is no female voice in any of the songs in the movie.
+Four of the film's five songs are based on other songs without acknowledgement: "Ee Manase Se Se" is based on "Alabalaba (Woman’a’Sexy)" by Dr. Alban, "Yemaindo Yemo Ee Vela" is based on Ricky Martin's "Maria", "Emi Sodhara" is based on "Pyar Ka Musafir" by Lucky Ali and "Romance Rhythms" is based on "Noonday Sun" by Deep Forest.